 - Hong Kong is ideally located in relation to the Pacific Rim and the Mainland of China (Mainland China).

 - US nationals represent one of the most significant foreign presence in Hong Kong.
-In 2015, there were around 85 000 US residents in Hong Kong and 1.2 million US visitor arrivals to Hong Kong.
+In 2016, there were around 23 300 US nationals residing in Hong Kong and 1.2 million US visitor arrivals to Hong Kong.

 - Hong Kong welcomes overseas investment and offers an environment in which there is a free flow of capital and return on investment without exchange controls.

-- Notable US companies represented in Hong Kong include 3M, Apple, AT&T, Baker & McKenzie, Baker Botts LLP, Bigfoot Entertainment, Bloomberg, Chevron, Cisco, Coach, Dell, Deloitte Touche Tohmatsu, Dow Chemical, EMC, Estee Lauder, ExxonMobil, Facebook, Fedex, Gap, Gemological Institute of America, General Electric, Google, Hewlett-Packard Enterprise, HP Inc., IBM, Intel, Johnson & Johnson, Jones Day, Kaplan Education, LinkedIn, Marriott International, Mayer Brown, McDonald's, Microsoft, Motorola, New Balance, Oracle, Pace Gallery, Procter & Gamble, Ralph Lauren, Skechers, Starbucks, Time Inc., Time Warner, United Parcel Service, University of Chicago Booth School of Business, VF Corporation, Waggener Edstrom Worldwide, Walt Disney and Yahoo!.
+- Notable US companies represented in Hong Kong include 3M, Apple, AT&T, Baker & McKenzie, Baker Botts LLP, Bloomberg, Chevron, Cisco, Coach, Dell Technologies, Deloitte Touche Tohmatsu, Dow Chemical, eBay, Estee Lauder, ExxonMobil, Facebook, Fedex, Gap, Gemological Institute of America, General Electric, Google, Hewlett-Packard Enterprise, HP Inc., IBM, Intel, Johnson & Johnson, Jones Day, Kaplan Education, LinkedIn, Marriott International, McDonald's, Microsoft, MIT Hong Kong Innovation Node, Motorola Solutions, New Balance, Nike, Oracle, Pace Gallery, Procter & Gamble, Ralph Lauren, Skechers, Starbucks, Sysco Corporation, Time Inc., Time Warner, United Parcel Service, University of Chicago Booth School of Business, VF Corporation, Waggener Edstrom Worldwide, Walt Disney, WeWork and Yahoo!.

-- Several states, including Florida, Illinois, Missouri, North Carolina, South Carolina and Virginia, have set up representative offices in Hong Kong.
-In addition, the port authorities of Georgia, Houston, Long Beach, South Carolina, Tacoma and Virginia maintain a presence in Hong Kong.
+- Several states, including Florida, Illinois, Missouri, North Carolina and Virginia, have set up representative offices in Hong Kong.
+In addition, the port authorities of Georgia, Houston, Long Beach, Seattle, South Carolina, Tacoma and Virginia maintain a presence in Hong Kong.

 - The US has made substantial inward direct investment in Hong Kong.
-As at end-2014, the position of inward direct investment from the US amounted to US$49.6 billion at market price.
-The US was an important source of inward direct investment in both the financing (except banking, investment and holding companies) sector and the transportation, storage, postal and courier services sector.
-In addition to bringing in capital, these investments also enhanced technological upgrading of the industries concerned.
+As at end-2015, the position of inward direct investment from the US amounted to US$40.6 billion at market price.
+The US was an important source of inward direct investment in both the financing (except banking, investment and holding companies) sector and the import/export, wholesale and retail trades sector.

 - As one of the world's major financial centres, banking is the lynchpin of Hong Kong's financial activities in which US financial institutions play an active part.
 This is reflected by the number of US financial institutions operating in Hong Kong.
-As at end-2015, ten out of the 157 licensed banks, and six out of the 24 restricted licence banks and two out of 64 local representative offices in Hong Kong were owned by US interests.
-The total assets of and customer deposits with US banks and deposit-taking companies was around US$131 billion and US$62 billion respectively, representing around 5% and 5% of the total of Hong Kong's banking sector.
+As at end-2016, nine out of the 156 licensed banks, and five out of the 22 restricted licence banks and one out of 54 local representative offices in Hong Kong were owned by US interests.
+The total assets of and customer deposits with US banks and deposit‑taking companies were around US$139 billion and US$68 billion respectively, representing around 5% and 4% of the total of Hong Kong's banking sector.